david138/Nash-Equilibrium/README.md

     2,1 2,2 2,3
     3,1 3,2 3,3

-Each row is a move player 1 can perform and each column is a move player 2 can perform.
-There is a cell for each row, column pair that represents player 1 playing that row and player 2 playing that column.
-Each cell has player 1's payout followed by player 2's payout with a comma in between, these represent each players payouts for the given outcome.

-Run nash_eq.py.
-The first argument should be a file containing a grid.
-The optional arguments are:
-"-p": Prints the pure strategy Nash equilibriums.
-"-m": Prints the mixed strategy Nash equilibriums.
+Rows represent player 1's moves while columns represent player 2's moves.
+Each (row, column) pair represents an outcome from a combination of the two players' moves.
+The first value is player 1's payout, the second value is player 2's payout.

+To run the program, provide an input file as the first argument and a choice of strategy as the second argument.
+E.g.

-    python nash_eq.py file1 -p
+    python nash_eq.py file.txt -p

-Prints the pure strategy Nash equilibriums for the grid in file1.
+`-p` prints the pure strategy Nash equilibriums
+`-m` prints the mixed strategy Nash equilibriums

-Written in Python, requires numpy.
+This program requires numpy.